robert-hh/FTP-Server-for-ESP8266-ESP32-and-PYBD/README.md

 - filezilla, fireftp: works fine, including loading into the editor & saving back.
 Take care to limit the number of session to 1.
 With FileZilla you have to connect using the server manager.
-- Nautilus: works fine, including loading into the editor & saving back.
-Nautilus sometimes tries to open a second connection, which is rejected and triggers an error message, which can be ignored.
-After that, it may not redraw the window by itself.
+- Nautilus 3.14.1: works mostly, including loading into the editor & saving back.
+Sometimes it locks.
-Force redraw the with F5 key then.
 - Thunar: works fine, including loading into the editor & saving back
-- Dolphin: view/navigate directories & and copy files.
-Opening files fails, since Dolphin tries to open a second connection.
+- Dolphin: works fine, including loading into the editor & saving back
+- Konqueror: works fine, including loading into the editor & saving back
 - Chrome, Firefox: view/navigate directories & and view files

 **Mac OS X, various Versions**

 - ftp: works like on Linux
 - Chrome, Firefox: view/navigate directories & and view files
-- Finder: connects, but locks most of the time in the attempt to display the top level directory w/o any activity visible at the server.
+- Finder: connects, but then locks in the attempt to display the top level directory w/o any activity visible at the server.
 - FileZilla etc: Full operation, once proper configured (see above)

 **Windows 10**

 - File explorer: view/navigate directories & and copy files.
 For editing files you have to copy them to your PC and back.
-Windows explorer does not always release the connection when it is closed.
+Windows explorer does not always release the connection when it is closed, which just results in a silent connection.
 - ftp: practically useless, since passive mode is not supported and many non-standard commands are used for the communication to the server, like XPWD instead of PWD, XCWD instead of CWD.